 As a teacher, I meet children’s enthusiasm with my own; I nurture children’s relationships with each other and with Jewish traditions; and I make space for physical movement and creative expression.
 I am passionate about living and teaching a Judaism that is relevant, meaningful, deeply rooted, and transformative.

 I am so excited to be a part of the Mayim family again this year.
 I feel strongly that, as educators, it is our job to meet each child where they are and foster a love for learning and for Judaism from there.
 As a special educator, I am a firm believer in individualizing education.
 I never assume every kid in the room needs the same things or can access the same things in the same ways.
 I love how many access points there are to each concept in the Mayim curriculum and how the Hebrew groups are structured so that we can always make this happen!

-When I'm not at TBS I teach in an autism program in Boston Public Schools.
+When I'm not at TBS I teach in an ABA-based program in Boston Public Schools.
 My favorite part of this work is building relationships with amazing teachers, students, and parents.
 I love learning from and growing with everyone in this community!

 I am so excited to continue my work at TBS this year as a Jewish Learning Guide!
 I have been involved in Jewish Education as long as I can remember, as a teacher, learner, tutor and mentor.
 I grew up at URJ Eisner camp, and continued working there for many years.
 I taught Hebrew school at the synagogue I grew up attending, and tutored many B'nei Mitzvah students.
 My love for Jewish Education set the foundation for me to pursue my teaching certifications, and brought me to TBS.

 I believe that all children, no matter their age, thrive best in a space where they feel safe to explore, communicate, contribute, reflect, and build.
 I especially love learning and growing with upper elementary aged children.
 I am truly honored to be a part of the TBS team!